animeshjajoo/csf301/README.md

 ## Real World Applications

-Haskell's adeptness in mathematical computations and its capacity to handle quantitative algorithms suggest that financial institutions like Jane Street or Goldman Sachs might consider exploring or potentially have in-house tools developed in Haskell for time series analysis, encompassing models like ARIMA.
+Haskell's adeptness in mathematical computations and its capacity to handle quantitative algorithms suggest that financial institutions like Jane Street or Goldman Sachs have in-house tools developed in Haskell for time series analysis, encompassing models like ARIMA.
 Haskell's functional design and strong mathematical underpinnings are well-aligned with the demands of quantitative finance, positioning it as a viable choice for implementing sophisticated forecasting models such as ARIMA within these organizations.
 Nevertheless, detailed insights into their internal methodologies and tools remain closely guarded proprietary information.

 ## Acknowledgments